etruel/wpematico/readme.txt

 == Changelog ==
 = 1.6.1  Mar 12, 2017 =
 * Fix an issue that the post template tags don't works in some cases.
+* Fix the option Simplepie stupidly fast always set to true, but set to true as initial value.
 * Tweak: Added a new filter to allow add new tags to the template.
 * Tweak: Improved the filters for the new duplicate checks option by metafields.